apike/allenpike.com/_posts/2023-11-28-have-a-research-question.md

 layout: post
 author: allen
 title: You Should Have a Research Question
-summary: How intentionality can turn curiosity into a superpower.
+summary: How to turn curiosity into a superpower.
 date: 2023-11-28T05:45:30.955Z
 featured: false
 image: "/images/2023/research-banner.jpg"